kazo0/kazo0.github.io/docs/_posts/2024-03-12-toolkit-tuesday-extendedsplashscreen.md

 ## Getting to know `ILoadable`

-The `ExtendedSplashScreen` control is actually derived from another public control in the Uno Toolkit library called `LoadingView`.
+The `ExtendedSplashScreen` control is actually derived from another public control in the Uno Toolkit library called [`LoadingView`][uno-loadingview].
 This control is a specialized `ContentControl` that exposes a `Source` property of type `ILoadable`.
 The `ILoadable` interface is a simple interface that has an `IsExecuting` property and an `IsExecutingChanged` event.
 The `ExtendedSplashScreen` control uses this interface to determine when to dismiss the loading content and display the app content.

 `LoadingView` itself is a very useful control that can be used to display any content while its `ILoadable` source is executing.
 This is the provider for our _Loading Content_ layer that we discussed earlier in the [Anatomy section](#anatomy-of-extendedsplashscreen).
 Make sure to check out the [official documentation][loadingview-docs] for more information on `LoadingView` and `ILoadable`.